obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ### Report on Discord

-In \#bots-land-mute-me channel, or any other channel, type `!report @offenderName Please write your reason here`.
+In \#bots-land-mute-me channel, or any other channel, type `/moderation report @offenderName Please write your reason here`.
 Your message will disappear immediately, and a report will be sent to our moderator only channel.

 ### Report on the forum